zebman95/canary-candidacy/README.md

 Both zip files contain source code, executable, and README file on how to run the program.

 GFB Action Camera Test Plan as theoretical test plan documentation sample.
+Zip file contains the test plan and the test cases linked to the test plan.